rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 without type parameters, which was used in the outdated version of Java and is allowed to ensure compatibility with pre-generics code.
 Since type parameters of raw types are unchecked, they can cause errors at run-time.
-Java compiler generates warning to indicate the use of raw types into the source code.
+The Java compiler generates a warning to indicate the use of raw types into the source code.
 Code snippet below shows the use of a raw type.
 Developers can pass any type of collection to the constructor of a raw type since it is unchecked.